Juanito99/Windows.Computer.DataOnDemand.Addendum/README.md

-### Community Management Pack:
-Keep this and many other management packs automatically up to date by installing the [Community Management Pack](https://squaredup.com/landing-pages/the-scom-community-mp-catalog)

 ### License Terms

-Integrate SolarWinds NPM into OpsMgr
+Windows.Computer.DataOnDemand.Addendum
-Copyright (C) 2017 Ruben Zimmermann (Juanito99)
+Copyright (C) 2020 Ruben Zimmermann (Juanito99)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by